Ministry of Emergency Situations (Armenia): Rescue Service

-The Rescue Service is an auxiliary to the Armed Forces of Armenia.
+The Rescue Service was an auxiliary to the Armed Forces of Armenia.
 The ministry utilizes Stepanavan Airport in Lori Province to support the rescue services by fighting wildfires.
-Fire-fighting aircraft based there includes Beriev Be-200 aircraft, which is in the process of being purchased by the Russian government.
+Fire-fighting aircraft based there includes Beriev Be-200 aircraft, which was in the process of being purchased by the Russian government.

 National Seismic Protection Service

-The National Seismic Protection Service is engaged in seismic risk assessment as well as earthquake impact assessment.
+The National Seismic Protection Service was engaged in seismic risk assessment as well as earthquake impact assessment.
 It has offices in Gyumri, Yerevan, Kapan, and Stepanakert.
 The service operates seismic stations at the Metsamor Nuclear Power Plant, the only nuclear power plant in the South Caucasus.

 Armgosgidromet

-The Service of the Hydrometeorology and Active Influence on Atmospheric Phenomena (SNCO) or Armgosgidromet is the national meteorological service of Armenia, responsible for gathering hydrometeorological information.
+The Service of the Hydrometeorology and Active Influence on Atmospheric Phenomena (SNCO) or Armgosgidromet was the national meteorological service of Armenia, responsible for gathering hydrometeorological information.

 State Reserves Agency

-The State Reserves Agency of the Ministry of Emergency Situations is the legal successor of Armenian SSR branch of the Soviet Material Reserves State Committee (now the Federal Agency for State Reserves).
+The State Reserves Agency of the Ministry of Emergency Situations was the legal successor of Armenian SSR branch of the Soviet Material Reserves State Committee (now the Federal Agency for State Reserves).
 It was founded in 1992 when by government decision the Armenian branch was reformed into State Reserves Administration.
 In 2002, it began operating under the Ministry of Finance.
 It moved in 2005 under the structure of the Ministry of Territorial Administration before becoming part of MES in 2008.

 National Center for Technical Security

-The National Center of Technical Security is a non-commercial organization founded on 29 December 2005.
+The National Center of Technical Security was a non-commercial organization founded on 29 December 2005.